Caroline-Amanquah/Code-First-Girls-Python-Project/README.md

-Hi There, my name is Caroline 👋
+Hi there, my name is Caroline 👋

 I'm an aspiring software engineer that possesses effective interpersonal and analytical skills and has demonstrated the ability to be creative-minded, detail-orientated, and hardworking.
 I am a keen learner of designing, planning, and maintaining